 If you’re looking for things to do in Sydney, look no further as Kirribilli has it all!

 Make sure you pick a weekend when the Markets are on.
 They take place every other Saturday or Sunday and sell everything from crafts to pre-loved fashion.
-It’s located right under the bridge so if you haven’t walked, take the train to Milsons Point Station and walk on down to it (1 minute walk) It’s a great market for picking up gifts to send home and a few new clothes as well.
-Check out how I made $1000 selling my old clothes at this market.
+It’s located right under the bridge so if you haven’t walked, take the train to Milsons Point Station and walk on down to it (1 minute walk).

 4. Hire A Boat For The day

 We hired a boat from Liquid Edge which picked us up right next to Luna Park.
 It cost us about $125 per person for 10 people to hire a sweet catamaran.
 It was awesome!
-We spent 4 hours sailing up to Rose Bay and back.
+We spent 4 hours sailing up to Rose Bay and back for Steve’s birthday.
 I definitely recommend doing this for a special occasion!

 5. Kayak around Sydney Harbour